JB Brown Criminal Trial Practice Logo

 Yes, convicted sex offenders must register for life.
 The Alabama Law Enforcement Agency (ALEA) maintains a public registry.
 Offenders are responsible for alerting local law enforcement of changes in residency and employment.

-If you are facing a sex crime charge, you need immediate legal assistance.
-Contact JB Brown Criminal Trial Practice today for a confidential consultation.
-Our experienced sex crimes lawyers in Alabama will aggressively fight for your rights and work toward the best possible resolution.
+If you are facing a sex crime charge in Alabama, you need immediate legal assistance.
+Contact JB Brown Criminal Trial Practice today at 205-671-2026 for a confidential consultation.
+Our experienced sex crimes lawyers will aggressively fight for your rights and work toward the best possible resolution — including outcomes that avoid registration entirely.

 Real Results.
 Real Victories.